Who Will Score a Goal in the NHL Today - December 2?

 Who Will Score a Goal in the NHL Today? - December 2

-Anytime goal-scorer odds for players from across the NHL are listed here, with 13 games on the NHL calendar Saturday.
+Anytime goal-scorer odds for players from across the NHL are available in this article, with 13 games on the NHL slate Saturday.

 Get tickets for any NHL game this season at Ticketmaster!